 Cranston, RI 02920

 Applicants must also forward a copy of the organization’s letter from the Internal Revenue Service granting tax exempt status under Section 501(c)(3) of the Internal Revenue Code and further confirming the organization is not a private foundation within the meaning of Section 509(a) of the Code.
-If an organization, in connection with past applications, has already submitted this letter to us, there is no need to forward another copy.
+Applicants must also provide their Employer Identification Number (EIN).

 Grants are not awarded on a multi-year basis but applicants may qualify annually.

-The Champlin Foundation accepts grant applications from March 1st through April 30th with the exception of invited public schools whose deadline is June 30th.
+The Champlin Foundation accepts grant applications from March 1st through April 30th.
 Grant requests are researched and evaluated throughout the cycle in preparation for the Annual Meeting held in mid-November.

 Unsuccessful applicants will be notified in writing anytime from one week to eight months from receipt of their application.